DagsHub/Dvc1Migration/Readme.md

-# Running the migration script
+# DVC 0 to DVC 1 Migration Script
-This script was provided by dagshub, based on the following [gist](https://gist.githubusercontent.com/skshetry/07a3e26e6b06783e1ad7a4b6db6479da/raw/919786bf6dd5c97dbb64a53c5066de3bb2f5e57d/migrator.py)
+This script was provided by dagshub, and powered by the the following [gist](https://gist.githubusercontent.com/skshetry/07a3e26e6b06783e1ad7a4b6db6479da/raw/919786bf6dd5c97dbb64a53c5066de3bb2f5e57d/migrator.py)

 ### The fast way – Spare me the details!